 For this reason, we have implemented safeguarding procedures and guidelines that help us to ensure the safety of our team and service users.

 The Data Protection Act controls how we use, store, and dispose of; the personal information we collect from our residents, clients, staff and volunteers.

-Data protection is the process in which we safeguard this important information from corruption, compromise or loss.
+Data protection is the process by which we safeguard this important information from corruption, compromise or loss.

-We take data protection very serous and have strict guidelines that all our staff and volunteers must follow.
+We take data protection very seriously and have strict guidelines that all our staff and volunteers must follow.